back to main Enneagram Page

 Despite this polarization of values, there is still some middle ground.
 However, we have difficult time dealing with situations that fall in the gray area.
 For example, a type One at Level 4 often sees things in terms of good and bad.
 Ones deal with moral ambiguity by trying to adopt a firm stance – it’s difficult to accept and live with uncertainty.

 At Level 4, we notice that the qualities we possess are not widely possessed by others.
 In fact, we sometimes use these qualities as a metric to measure the worth of others.
 Eights, for example, will measure the strength of others; Fives measure the intelligence of others.
-Most of the time, we feel slightly superior, because most often we believe that we possess these qualities more that others.
+Most of the time, we feel slightly superior, because most often we believe that we possess these qualities more than others.

 At level 4, we have given into a Characteristic Temptation (different for each type).
 The Characteristic Temptation is a limited way of thinking and behaving that seems to be an answer to what we want.
 Unfortunately, it is not a permanent solution to our problems.
 Instead, it is a “quick fix” that traps us in a repetitive pattern that does not have our best interests at heart.